saeyslab/ViVAE/README.md

 This dataset comes from the Human Breast Cell Atlas.
 The authors provide labels for various leukocyte populations.

-We compare ViVAE with t-SNE and UMAP and describe embedding errors per cell population using the Extended Neighbourhood-Proportion-Error (xNPE) and neighbourhood composition plots.
+We compare ViVAE with *t*-SNE and UMAP and describe embedding errors per cell population using the Extended Neighbourhood-Proportion-Error (xNPE) and neighbourhood composition plots.

 <hr>
 </details>